Dkairu/v2-User-Provision-script/README.md

 This script helps you to add your v2 users to NR from a csv file.
 It will read a csv file similar to the one attached `users.csv`.

-Please note that using this script to manage your v2 users in New Relic will disable you from managing them in the New Relic UI.
 ## How to use:
 ###### This code uses Python 3.